 “Last Rites,” Chicago Daily Tribune, May 28, 1917.

 Upon news of her death, mourners were asked to donate funds to help her parents.
-Now, three of their children were gone.
+Now, two of their children were gone.

-At Northesk Parish Church in Musselburgh, Scotland, near her family home, a memorial plaque lists Helen Wood’s name.
+At Northesk Parish Church in Musselburgh, Scotland, near Wood’s family home, a memorial plaque lists Helen Burnett Wood’s name.
 She is listed at the top of the plaque, the only woman.
 Her brother William is also listed on the very same plaque.

-At the outset of the centennials of World War I, her relatives in Scotland began to re-tell her story, proudly, and with awe.
-You can read about their remembrances of her here.
+At the outset of the centennials of World War I in 2017, Wood’s relatives in Scotland began to re-tell her story, proudly, and with awe.

 ~ Jenny Thompson, Director of Education, Evanston History Center